 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.

 The Wonder House was Conrad Schuck’s dream home.
-Originally from Pittsburg, Conrad was told that he was dying due to a weak heart.
+Originally from Pittsburg, Conrad was told he was dying due to a weak heart.
 Expecting to live another year, he moved south to Florida with his wife and nine children.
 Despite his diagnosis, Conrad embarked on building his dream home in 1926.
-Fortunately for him, he did get to see the project because he lived to the ripe age of 94 and passed in 1971.
+Fortunately, he got to see the project because he lived to the ripe age of 94 and passed away in 1971.

-It’s believed that the Wonder House’s completion date was 1941, although the historical archive has not been able to confirm this as exact.
+It’s believed that the Wonder House’s completion date was 1941, although the historical archive has not confirmed this as exact.
 Once completed, Conrad opened his home to the public in 1934 and became a popular local tourist attraction for about 30 years.
 Visitors paid a dime to see the ponds and 25 cents to wander around the interior.
 The Wonderhouse was kept open for tours from 1934 to 1963.

 Photos from Post Cards, this is what the home looked like in all its glory:

 If you take the current tour, which I highly recommend, you’ll learn more about what people came to see.
 The current owners have re-created some of the prior attractions.
-I’m not going to give it all away; you’ll need to visit if you want to witness all the attractions.
+I won’t give it all away; you’ll need to visit to witness all the attractions.

 Once Conrad passed the house, they transitioned hands many times:

-• The DuCharme family purchased the home in 1964.
+• The DuCharmes family purchased the home in 1964.
 The DuCharms added central air and heat.
 The DuCharmes also enclosed the porch and updated some of the bathrooms.

 • Lucy DuCharme lived in The Wonder House until she died in 1999.
 Lucy DuCharme offered Christmas tours of The Wonder House from 1963 to 1972.

-• The house fell into foreclosure after Chuck and Helen Heiden abandoned it sometime around 2012.
+• The house was foreclosed after Chuck and Helen Heiden abandoned it sometime around 2012.

-• From 2012 through 2015, the house was purchased and abandoned by two purchasers.
+• From 2012 through 2015, two purchasers purchased and abandoned the house.

 • Davis and Kreis bought the house in October 2015 and moved in in January 2016.